internecivusraptus/FullScreenProj.pl/README.md

 ##3.
 Installing Requirements

-You need to get libproc-processtable-perl and I suggest that x11-utils is already installed.
+You need to get libproc-processtable-perl libnet-dbus-pelr and I suggest that x11-utils & x11-xserver-utils is already installed.

 ##4.
 Usage

 Just run it and enjoy!
 It will daemonize right after start.
+For automation, add script to autostart folder, e.g. ~/.kde/Autostart.

 ##5.
 TODO

-_Get rid of weird behaviour._
-Add Russian README.
+Add more TODO;